Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/frequently-asked-questions.md

 Currently, the templating is very simple, only accessing variables.
 Calculations can be done beforehand, before running the Hurl File.

-For exemple, with date calculations, variables `now` and `tomorrow` can be used as param or expected value.
+For example, with date calculations, variables `now` and `tomorrow` can be used as param or expected value.

 ```
 TODAY=$(date '+%y%m%d')